TempeHS/2025CT_Hugo.B_name/README.md

 ## Demo
 ![gameshowcaseworking](https://github.com/user-attachments/assets/5c43f733-988e-4d56-b50d-2b76dde4b898)

-##Map
+## Map
 <img width="1567" height="765" alt="image" src="https://github.com/user-attachments/assets/0fd679f6-88c8-48e9-8785-4ecb10a436d4" />

 ## Description

 This game was intended to become a 2d platformer metroidvania, similar of that to games such as Hollow Knight, Nine Sols or the original Super Metroid.
 The game that I have created has a basic but very modifiable movement system, with the features outlined in the "Features" section below.
 The game follows a lesser young god gaining independence and escaping from it's creators, who are higher, older gods.
-The game was also intended to have roguelike elements similar to that of Hades
+The game was also intended to have roguelike elements similar to that of Hades, where you choose random upgrades as you progress.
+To progress, the character needs to stop depending on the abilities given to them by the creator gods and discover their own abilities and get assisted by friend characters instead.

 ## Features

 - [x] :arrow_up:Jump